CareKit was created during the 2015 eHealth conference in Toronto for the Hacking Health Design Challenge.

 idea and hit the ground running!”

-iUGO Health has announced two pilot projects and a full scale contract in the US and expects to expand into Canada and Europe later this year.
+iUGO Care has announced two pilot projects and a full scale contract in the US and expects to expand into Canada and Europe later this year.
 Since the end of the competition, they added a voice technology to their existing software and hardware hub.
-The goal of iUGO Health is to reduce emergency visits and hospital readmissions of complex patients. iUGO Health forms a support circle around the patient that enables healthcare
+The goal of iUGO Care is to reduce emergency visits and hospital readmissions of complex patients. iUGO Care forms a support circle around the patient that enables healthcare

 practitioners, caretakers and family members to monitor complex patients at home and to guide them in